schlatterbeck/trackersync/README.rst

 - ``Sync_Attribute_To_Remote`` defines a one-way sync to the remote tracker.
 A use-case is to set the local tracker issue number in the remote tracker (if the remote tracker supports a fields for this).
+- ``Sync_Attribute_Multi_To_Remote`` is similar to
+  ``Sync_Attribute_To_Remote`` but with a mapping of multiple local attributes to a single remote attribute.
+A map *must* be specified and must contain a table of tuples of local attribute values to a single remote value.
+Wildcards are possible and are defined as None.
+The first entry wins, so entries with more specific matches must precede more general ones (with more wildcards).
+An example is given in ``config-example/pfiff_jira_config.py``.
 - ``Sync_Attribute_Two_Way`` defines a two-way sync to the remote tracker.
 The sync first determines if the attribute in the remote tracker has changed (by comparing the ext_attributes from the last